Skip to main content

 How Do Sex Hormones Influence Fluid Balance?

 Sex hormones like testosterone and estrogen can exert a notable influence on the body’s fluid and sodium regulation.
 For men undergoing Testosterone Replacement Therapy (TRT), it is common to experience a degree of fluid retention, particularly in the initial phases of treatment.
-Testosterone can exert a mild mineralocorticoid-like effect, meaning it can interact with the same pathways as aldosterone to promote sodium and water retention.
-This is a known physiological effect and is typically managed by monitoring blood pressure and adjusting protocols as needed.

 For women, the cyclical fluctuations of estrogen and progesterone during the menstrual cycle, and the more significant shifts during perimenopause, can impact the RAAS.
-Estrogen can increase the production of angiotensinogen, the precursor protein in the RAAS cascade, which can contribute to the and bloating many women experience.
+Estrogen can increase the production of angiotensinogen, the precursor protein in the RAAS cascade, which can contribute to the fluid retention and bloating many women experience.

 Hormone Comparison Table